-(5) (A) This subsection applies to geographic areas listed in 14 CCR § 1052.4(c)(2) and (6), and to areas within 500 feet of structures in 14 CCR § 1052.4(c)(1).
-Surface and Ladder Fuels in the Harvest Area, including logging Slash and debris, brush, small trees, and deadwood, that could promote the spread of wildfire shall be treated to achieve standards for vertical spacing between fuels, horizontal spacing between fuels, maximum depth of dead ground Surface Fuels, and reduction of standing dead fuels, as follows:
+Commented [EH4]: Per 3/05/19 FPC Committee Discussion

-1. Ladder and Surface Fuels, excluding residual stand Dominant and Codominant trees, shall be spaced to achieve vertical clearance distance of eight feet or three times the height of the postharvest fuels, whichever is the greater distance, measured from the base of the live crown of the postharvest Dominant and Codominant trees to the top of the surface or Ladder Fuels, whichever is taller.
+Commented [EH5]: Per 3/5/19 Committee Discussion

-2. Ladder Fuels, excluding residual stand Dominant and Codominant trees, shall be spaced to achieve horizontal clearance distance of two to six times the height of the postharvest fuels measured from the outside branch edges of the fuels.
-On ground slopes of 0% to 20% horizontal clearance distance shall be two times the height of postharvest fuels; on
+- (5) (A) This subsection applies to geographic areas listed in 14 CCR § 1052.4(c)(2)(A) and (E6), and to areas within five-hundred (500) feet of structures in 14 CCR § 1052.4(c)(1).
+Surface and Ladder Fuels in the Harvest Area, including logging Slash and Woody dDebris, brush, small trees, and deadwood, that could promote the spread of wildfire shall be treated to achieve standards for vertical spacing between fuels, horizontal spacing between fuels, maximum depth of dead ground Surface Fuels, and reduction of standing dead fuels, as follows: - 1.
+Ladder and Surface Fuels, excluding residual stand Dominant and Codominant trees, shall be spaced to achieve vertical clearance distance of eight (8) feet or three (3) times the height of the postharvest fuels, whichever is the greater distance, measured from the base of the live crown of the postharvest Dominant and Codominant trees to the top of the surface or Ladder Fuels, whichever is taller. - 2.
+Ladder Fuels, excluding residual stand Dominant and Codominant trees, shall be spaced to achieve horizontal clearance distance of two (2) to six (6) times the height of the postharvest fuels measured from the outside branch edges of the fuels.
+On ground slopes of zero (0%) percent to twenty (20%) percent horizontal clearance distance shall be two times the height of postharvest fuels; on ground slopes of greater than twenty (20%) percent to fourty (40%) percent horizontal clearance distance shall be four times the height of postharvest fuels; on ground slopes of greater than fourty (40%) percent horizontal clearance distance shall be six (6) times the height of postharvest fuels. - 3.
+Dead Surface Fuel depth shall be less than nine (9) inches.